 All of these actions are illegal and will get you into trouble.
 As much as you may want a tenant to leave, it is never right to do these things.

 Do not do anything that might make a judge doubt that you are a good person who treated the tenants well.
-While you don’t want to have to go through the eviction process, you also do not want to hurt your chances of winning an eviction case if necessary.
+While you don’t want to go through the eviction process, you also want to protect your chances of winning an eviction case if necessary.

 Getting Tenants Out Without Eviction

-There’s nothing more frustrating than being stuck with a tenant on a property that you want to sell or with a tenant who doesn’t know the meaning of paying rent on time.
-Despite this frustration, you may not want to go through the eviction process.
+Nothing is more frustrating than being stuck with a tenant on a property you want to sell or with a tenant who doesn’t know the meaning of paying rent on time.
+You may not want to go through the eviction process despite this frustration.

 Instead, focus on the following: